FREE CONSULTATIONS (614) 444-1900

 Ohio Criminal Court Process

 Every criminal charge in Columbus is serious and must be addressed quickly and knowledgeably.
-If you have been charged with a crime in the Columbus or Central Ohio area, you it is important to seek the immediate assistance of an experienced criminal defense attorney.
+You might be wondering ‘when should I hire a criminal lawyer?‘ The answer is, if you have been charged with a crime in the Columbus or Central Ohio area, it is important to seek the immediate assistance of an experienced criminal defense attorney whether that be a public defender or private counsel.

 Individuals who are unfamiliar with the criminal justice system may find terms such as “arraignment” and “preliminary hearing” confusing and vague.
 Your criminal defense attorney can better help you understand the criminal process in Ohio and assist throughout all elements of the criminal process.